stashed/docs/docs/guides/latest/workloads/deployment.md

 **Deploy Deployment:**

 Now, we will deploy a Deployment that uses the above PVC.
-This Deployment will automatically generate sample data (`sample-file.txt` file) in `/source/data` directory where we have mounted the PVC.
+This Deployment will automatically generate sample data (`data.txt` file) in `/source/data` directory where we have mounted the PVC.

 Below is the YAML of the Deployment that we are going to create,